j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

 <br>

--- We then tried to find out which of the 4 components contributed to this trend by sketching appropriate graphs
+-We then tried to find out which of the 4 components contributed to this trend by sketching appropriate graphs
 - By plotting a graph of average revenue_score over genre with 3 bar graphs for each data source amoung other things, we can see, RT is the lowest, followed by TMDB and IMDB.
 This matches the earlier pattern, so revenue explains it!

 ![Alt_text](_images/section_II_composite_revenue_graph.png)